 MySQL Installer provides a configuration wizard that can bootstrap an installed instance of MySQL Router 8.0 to direct traffic between MySQL applications and an InnoDB Cluster.
 When configured, MySQL Router runs as a local Windows service.

 You are prompted to configure MySQL Router after the initial installation and when you reconfigure an installed router explicitly.
 In contrast, the upgrade operation does not require or prompt you to configure the upgraded product.

 To configure MySQL Router, do the following:

-Port: The port number of the primary server in the InnoDB cluster.
-The default is 3310.
+Port: The port number of the primary (seed) server in the InnoDB Cluster (

 Management User: An administrative user with root-level privileges.

 Read/Write: Set the first base port number to one that is unused (between 80 and 65532) and the wizard will select the remaining ports for you.